austral-electronics/Xplorer/README.md

 The M.2 AI accelerator is an option that frees up CPU resources for your realtime application and reduces overall power consumption and and heat stress.
 They are now ideal for embedded image recognition, Stereo Depth and AI audio processing.
 Many brands offer M.2-format AI accelerators that incorporate also DRAM to run a large language models (LLMs).
-This ensures a low power, small, lightweight, more sovereign and continuous scalability solution for your edge AI.
+This ensures a low power, small, lightweight, passively cooled, if necessary more sovereign and offer a continuous scalability solution for your edge AI.

 Comparison of energy efficiency for edge AI between M.2 modules and Nvidia :
 - Axelera Metis : 214 TOPS (INT8) @ 15 TOPS/W